Mountain Lake PBS is proud to celebrate AAPI Heritage this May and all year round!

 May is Asian American and Pacific Islander Heritage Month, a time to recognize the important role generations of Asian Americans and Pacific Islanders have had, and continue to play, in the story of our country.
 Originating as a week long celebration in 1979 under President Jimmy Carter, AAPI Heritage Month was later established in 1992 to mark the arrival of the first Japanese immigrant to the United States on May 7, 1843, as well as the anniversary of the completion of the transcontinental railroad on May 10, 1869.

 Asian Americans and Pacific Islanders come from almost 50 different countries and speak over 100 different languages and dialects.
-Continue below to celebrate and learn about the diversity of Asian American and Pacific Islander cultures, histories, and accomplishments, and engage in timely and important conversations about race and allyship in America, with resources for all ages and a full lineup of programs in our weekday Learning at Home block.
+Continue below for resources to celebrate and learn about the diversity of Asian American and Pacific Islander cultures and histories, and helpful tools to engage in important conversations about race and allyship in America.
+View a full lineup of AAPI Heritage Month programs in our weekday Watch & Wonder block.

 Jump to article sections: